thomashoneyman/purescript-halogen-realworld/README.md

 2. Jordan Martinez’s [PureScript reference](https://github.com/JordanMartinez/purescript-jordans-reference), which has a broad overview of dozens of topics in PureScript and functional programming.
 3. The (warning: currently in rough draft form) [handbook which explains the theory & principles at work in this application in-depth](https://thomashoneyman.com/guides/real-world-halogen), which will be useful to help take you from advanced beginner to advanced intermediate in the language.
 4. The [official Halogen guide](https://github.com/slamdata/purescript-halogen), which will teach you how to use the Halogen framework to write components.

+# Contributing

+PRs are welcome!
+Any functional changes will need to remain compliant with the [RealWorld](https://github.com/gothinkster/realworld) spec, and I may re-word documentation changes to fit with the voice used throughout the repository.